Renovating in Philadelphia? Here’s What You Need to Know

 If your project does not fall under EZ Permits, and the budget exceeds $25,000, three sets of building plans must be submitted—all signed and sealed by a design professional registered in the state of Pennsylvania.
 The Structural Design Criteria form is also required if your renovations are substantial, such as moving a load-bearing wall and reframing windows and doors.

-Challenge: Renovating a landmark or in a historic district
+Are you renovating a landmark or in a historic district in Philadelphia?

 If you purchased a landmarked home in need of TLC, the city’s Historical Commission has strict regulations to follow.
 You most likely already know if your home is a landmark or in a historic district.
 But if you want to double-check, here’s a list.
 Are you altering the outside of your home (the roof, back, sides, and/or front)?
 In that case, your historic home project will need the blessing of the commission.
 This is different from other cities, where only renovations on the street-facing facade of a historic building are subject to additional approvals.

 If your project involves a historic home in Philly, then a general contractor, engineer, or architect who has some experience working with the Historic Commission will be very helpful.
 (This will come in handy, as they will likely be filing the paperwork!)